thedaynos/fantasyDraftHighlights/readme.md

 ```

 Now skip to the section that applies to you.
-There is a section for sleeper, clicky, and for the basmith7 draft board.
+There is a section for espn, yahoo, sleeper, clicky, and for the basmith7 draft board.

-####CLICKYDRAFT
+#### ESPN/YAHOO/CLICKYDRAFT

-Using this with Clickydraft will require selenium.
+Using this with ESPN, Yahoo, or Clickydraft will require selenium.

 ```
 pip install selenium